ethereum-optimism/specs/meta/OP Mainnet: release flow explained (high-level overview).md

 ## 6. Implement the Vote for your release (if coordination with the governance orgs for the OP stack)

-- [ ]  Add the Hardfork activation time
+- [ ]  Add the Hard fork activation time
 - [ ]  Schedule contract deployments